oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 registry as defined in [@!RFC7519].

-If present, the following registered JWT claims MUST be included in the SD-JWT and cannot be selectively disclosed:
+If present, the following registered JWT claims MUST be included in the SD-JWT and MUST NOT be included in the Disclosures, i.e. cannot be selectively
+disclosed:

 * `iss`
     * REQUIRED.
 The Issuer of the Verifiable Credential.
 The value of `iss`